tbh-98/Hypergraph-MLP/README.md

 ## Overview

-This code is based on the official code of LaneGCN ([Paper](https://arxiv.org/pdf/2007.13732.pdf); [Github](https://github.com/uber-research/LaneGCN)).

 A quick summary of different folders:

-- Single Modal contains the source code for the model with proposed collaborative uncertainty framework in single-modal trajectory forecasting.
+- 'baselines' contains the source code for our baselines.

-- Multi Modal contains the source code for the model with proposed collaborative uncertainty framework in multi-modal trajectory forecasting.
+- 'ours' contains the source code for our Hypergraph-MLP.

 ## Acknowledgement